ntaneja1985/DesignPatterns/README.md

 ```

-By following DIP, we’ve achieved better separation of concerns and improved testability.
-Plus, we’re ready to adapt to changes in data access without breaking our entire system.
+By following DIP, we've achieved better separation of concerns and improved testability.
+Plus, we're ready to adapt to changes in data access without breaking our entire system.

-Remember, DIP isn’t just about interfaces; it’s about designing your system to depend on abstractions rather than concrete detail
+Remember, DIP isn't just about interfaces; it's about designing your system to depend on abstractions rather than concrete detail

 ### Now in latest version of C#, we can write concrete methods in Interfaces, but it is a hack.
 Earlier people used to create Abstract classes for this purpose.
 Any common logic between classes can be implemented in Abstract class